bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-06-14-newsletter.md

 Proposals (BIPs)][bips repo], [Lightning BOLTs][bolts repo], and [Bitcoin Inquisition][bitcoin inquisition repo].*

-- [Bitcoin Core #27501][] mempool / rpc: add getprioritisedtransactions, delete a mapDeltas entry when delta==0 FIXME:AdamJonas
+- [Bitcoin Core #27501][] adds a `getprioritisedtransactions` RPC that returns a map of all fee deltas created by the user with `prioritisetransaction`, indexed by txid.
+The map also indicates whether each transaction is present in the mempool.
+See also [Newsletter
+  #250][news250 getprioritisedtransactions].

 - [Core Lightning #6243][] updates the `listconfigs` RPC to put all configuration information in a single dictionary and also passes the